Trump Donors Pay $650,000 For Official Presidential Portrait

 According to the National Portrait Gallery, the Obama portraits were funded by a handful of private donors, including director Steven Spielberg and his wife, Kate Capshaw, herself an artist.
 However, unlike with the Trump PAC contribution, these donors chose to make the gift.

-While it has been common for presidents in recent years to have donors fund their portraits, Trump has a history of using other peoples’ money to purchase artist renderings of himself.
-In one famous case, Trump once used donations to his charity to bid $10,000 on a portrait of himself because no one else wanted it.
-His son, Donald Trump Jr., reimbursed the money as part of the family’s 2018 settlement with the state of New York.
+While it has been common for presidents in recent years to have donors fund their portraits, Trump has a history of using other peoples’ money to purchase artists' renderings of himself.
+In one famous case, Trump used donations to his charity to bid $10,000 on a portrait of himself because no one else wanted it.
+His son Donald Trump Jr. reimbursed the money as part of the family’s 2018 settlement with the state of New York.

 The Obamas’ portraits made headlines, drawing attention from both the political and art worlds.
 The first Black president and first lady were the first White House occupants to choose Black painters to make their portraits for the National Portrait Gallery series, and they took the opportunity to make a larger point about the state of the country.